What is ACT?

 ACT therapy encourages clients to be psychologically present - making a conscious effort to connect with whatever is happening in the here and now.
 Enabling individuals to experience the world more directly is thought to make their behaviour and thoughts more flexible.
 This is to ensure their actions are more consistent with their personal values.
-Language - both written and verbal - is often used as a tool for individuals to describe current events, rather than predicting and judging them.
+Language (both written and verbal) is often used as a tool for individuals to describe current events, rather than predicting and judging them.

 The observing self

-ACT therapy views the mind as a combination of two parts.
+ACT views the mind as a combination of two parts.
 One part is the 'thinking self', which is responsible for a person's thoughts, beliefs, judgements, fantasies and so on, whilst the second part - 'the observing self' - deals with attention and awareness.
 The latter is the part of the mind that enables individuals to develop mindfulness skills - the ability to be aware of one's flow of experiences without attachment to them.
 This helps to foster acceptance and cognitive defusion.

-The final stage of the ACT therapy model involves the establishment of concrete goals that are consistent with an individual's chosen values.
-It is considered essential that the person taking part commits to these goals in order to foster the necessary changes to discover a greater sense of vitality, well-being and fulfilment.
+The final stage of the ACT model involves the establishment of concrete goals that are consistent with an individual's chosen values.
+It is considered essential that the person commits to these goals in order to foster the necessary changes to discover a greater sense of well-being and fulfilment.

-The mindfulness elements of ACT therapy also makes it effective for helping individuals to improve their athletic or business performance.
-In many models of coaching and therapy, mindfulness tends to be taught through meditation, yet ACT therapy employs a range of tools to teach mindfulness strategies.
+The mindfulness elements of ACT therapy also make it effective for helping individuals to improve their athletic or business performance.
+In many models of coaching and therapy, mindfulness tends to be taught through meditation, yet ACT employs a range of tools to teach mindfulness strategies.
 This makes it a more appealing approach for those who want to quickly and easily master mindfulness without having to meditate.